 Formal impact reports are often designed to coincide with major milestones or anniversaries, or to launch new initiatives and campaigns.

 In 2017 CharityComms published a best practice guide for annual publications.
-Although this report mostly focussed on charity’s annual reports and reviews, a lot of the tips are relevant for impact reports.
+Although this guide focussed on charity’s annual reports and reviews, a lot of the tips are relevant for larger, more overarching impact reports.

 The CharityComms guide identifies five possible aims for annual reviews and impact reports:

-- Accountability – show your stakeholders what has happened in the charity, as an act of transparency to retain and build their trust;
+- Accountability – show your audiences what the charity has done, as an act of transparency to retain and build their trust;

-- Marketing & fundraising – use it as a marketing tool to engage potential supports;
+- Marketing & fundraising – use it as a marketing tool to engage potential supporters;

 - Thankyou – show supporters the difference they have made, and say thanks;

-- Inspiring action – you might want the audience to take action after reading, such as donate, volunteer, or campaign;
+- Inspiring action – encourage the audience to donate, volunteer, or campaign;

-- Learning – the impact report is useful internally, to take stock of how the charity is functioning and making the biggest difference.
+- Learning – the impact report is useful internally.
+Use it to take stock of how the charity is functioning and making the biggest difference.

-Another key topic in the CharityComms guide is to understand the audience (that old chestnut, yet again).
+Another key piece of advice from the CharityComms guide is to understand the audience.
 The temptation is to say the audience is ‘everyone’.
 However, it is better to focus on one or two key audiences.
-Then provide the information in a way that they would prefer.
+And then provide the information in a way that they would prefer.

-This might actually lead to the realisation that *drum roll* traditional impact reports aren’t everyone’s preferred way to learn about your charity’s impact *gasp*.
-Yes, believe it or not, not everyone has the time or patience to read a 40-page PDF document about your charity.
+You might then find that traditional impact reports aren’t everyone’s preferred way to learn about your charity’s impact *gasp*.
+Yes, surprise surprise, not everyone has the time or patience to read a 40-page PDF document about your charity.
 Perhaps there are better ways to show them the difference your charity has made.
 I hope to share a few good examples later.

 Below I share a few examples of impact reports from medical research charities.
 Some of these were written to mark a special anniversary.
-Of course, impact reports are not the only thing that you can do (or should do) to mark an important birthday, as Madeleine Sugden makes clear in this blog post.
+Madeleine Sugden has a blog post about other ways that charities can celebrate a birthday.

 On with the examples: